 How much emergency fund should I have?

 There’s a lot of debate as to how much you should have in your emergency fund.
 If you follow Dave Ramsey’s baby steps, he recommends an emergency fund of $1,000 until you pay off all your debt.
 Once your debt is gone, then he recommends that you save an emergency fund of 3-6 months worth of expenses.

 Depending on how much debt you have, I don’t think $1,000 is nearly enough.
-My husband and I are working on paying off about $150K of debt.
-It’s going to take us several years to get there, and I wouldn’t feel comfortable going years with only $1,000 in our emergency fund.
+When my husband and I got married, we were working to pay off about $150K of debt.
+We knew it would take us several years to get there, and I wouldn’t have felt comfortable going years with only $1,000 in our emergency fund.

 Where should you keep your emergency fund?